rticommunity/rticonnextdds-examples/examples/recursive_data_type/README.md

 The simplest mapping of the above Tree to IDL would be to define a Tree as:

 ```
 // IDL definition of a Tree structure.
-This will not compile problems
+This will not compile...
 struct Node {
     long data;
 };